glucometers-tech/glucometer-protocols/abbott/freestyle-optium.md

     result = result-value SP
              SP date-2-nosec
-             SP "G" ; see note
+             SP result-type
              SP 0x00
-    result-value = 3DIGIT / ( "HI" SP ) ; in mg/dL
+    result-value = 3DIGIT / ( "HI" SP )

-The `G` literal is likely related to distinguish blood glucose results versus β-ketones, unfortunately I have no such strip to test.

-The `HI` literal signify a reading that was higher than the maximum reported value of the device (value unknown.)
+    result-type = "G" / "K"

+The result type literal distinguishes between blood glucose (`G`) and β-ketones (`K`) test results.

-The result result values reported in numbers are always reported in mg/dL, even if the glucometer is set to report mmol/L in its configuration.
+For glucose results, the value is given in mg/dL, even if the glucometer is set to report mmol/L in its configuration.
 Conversion happens at display time, both on the device and on the software.

+For β-ketones results, the unit of the value is currently unknown; where the display shows (0.2 mmol/l, the value provided is 003.)

+The `HI` literal signify a reading that was outside the range of the device (or more likely of the strip.)
+For glucose results, this is unknown, where for β-ketones it is known as 8.0 mmol/l.

 #### `tim` command